 Result: The retailer's Shopify store now features consistent, high-quality, and SEO-optimized product descriptions for all new outdoor gear, generated efficiently through the PIM-AI integration.

-Structuring attributes for optimal AI input requires breaking down complex information into discrete, manageable data points.
+Structuring attributes for optimal AI input means breaking down complex information into discrete, manageable data points.
 Instead of a single, long text field for 'product details,' create separate attributes for 'material,' 'dimensions,' 'weight,' and 'key features.'
-Clear, hierarchical categories (e.g., 'Electronics > Audio > Headphones') provide the AI with essential context for understanding product relationships and generating relevant content.
+Clear, hierarchical categories (e.g., 'Electronics > Audio > Headphones') give the AI essential context for understanding product relationships and generating relevant content.
 Consistent units and data types for numerical attributes (e.g., always a decimal for weight in kilograms) are also crucial.
 This granular, well-organized data structure allows AI algorithms to process information more efficiently and accurately, leading to higher quality enriched content for your Shopify store.

 A company imports product data from various legacy systems into their PIM.
 The 'dimensions' attribute is inconsistent, with some products listing '10 inches', others '25.4 cm', and some combining all dimensions into a single text field like '20x30x10'.
 AI needs clean, numerical data for accurate enrichment.